Math Resources and Ideas for Upper Elementary Teachers

 One of my favorites is called The Incredible Power of Yet.
 This short video will inspire your students to conquer long division!

 It may be tempting to start with a cute acronym (Does McDonald’s Sell Cheeseburgers?) and then begin drilling the steps repeatedly.
-While I’m not opposed to the acronym, I’ve learned you must first begin with a hands-on approach.
+While I’m not opposed to the acronym (I actually use them myself) I’ve learned you must first begin with a more concrete and hands-on approach.

 After students master this method and comprehend the steps of long division, I move to the algorithm.